-Heritage in Tourism is a program that gave extraordinary results particularly in development of continental tourism.
+"Heritage in Tourism" is a program that gave extraordinary results particularly in development of continental tourism.
 In the period 2005-2009 it co-financed 595 projects, out of which 92% were realized in the continental and coastal hinterland.
-With the implementation of these projects economic activity has been revitalized, the number of tourist services providers in underdeveloped tourist areas increased, reconstruction of traditional facilities was made possible and sales channels of domestic products and services were open.
-Many buildings of architectural heritage (e.g. folk architecture, mills) have been saved from further deterioration through new tourism purposes.
+With the implementation of these projects, economic activity has been revitalized, the number of tourist services providers in underdeveloped tourist areas increased, reconstruction of traditional facilities was made possible, and sales channels of domestic products and services were open.
+Many buildings of architectural heritage (e.g., folk architecture, mills) have been saved from further deterioration through new tourism purposes.
 Better protection of natural heritage was completed by educational trails and the creation observation points in protected areas.

-The program Theme Routes, which was initiated in 2007, aimed at better recognition of Croatia in whole as a diversified tourist country.
+The program "Theme Routes," which was initiated in 2007, aimed at better recognition of Croatia in whole as a diversified tourist country.
 It raised interest in travellers to take a short break to carry out a circular trip, a short holiday or a combined holiday by visiting continental and Adriatic hinterland destinations, encouraged foreign tourists already staying at a famous tourist destination or on a circular trip to explore theme routes and less familiar tourist destinations.
-This allows to enlarge consumption and to create thematically integrated and organized tourist attractions throughout the year by connecting natural, cultural and historical heritage of Croatia.
+This allows for enlarged consumption and the creation of create thematically integrated and organized tourist attractions throughout the year by connecting the natural, cultural, and historical heritage of Croatia.

-The program Original Souvenir aims at reliving the production of traditional and artistic crafts, encouraging the production of homemade products and souvenirs, confirming values of unique handmade production, encouraging the creation of reproductions, redesigning or designing new products and, finally protecting and preserving heritage utilizing traditional techniques and materials.

-As a result of that, the attitudes of tourists on Croatian cultural offer showed that 51% of visitors increased their interest in visiting other sites than sun-and-beach locations.
-In general, satisfaction visiting cultural attractions/events has a positive impact on the wish to enlarge their interest towards cultural issues and the impact of SMEs and local economy in evident.
+The program "Original Souvenir" aims at reliving the production of traditional and artistic crafts, encouraging the production of homemade products and souvenirs, confirming values of unique handmade production, encouraging the creation of reproductions, redesigning or designing new products and, finally protecting and preserving heritage by utilizing traditional techniques and materials.
+As a result of that, the attitudes of tourists on Croatian cultural offer showed that 51% of visitors increased their interest in visiting sites other than sun-and-beach locations.
+In general, satisfaction visiting cultural attractions/events has a positive impact on the wish to enlarge their interest towards cultural issues and the impact of SMEs and local economy is evident.

-19. The "7 most endangered" initiative
+The "7 most endangered" initiative

-"The 7 Most Endangered" initiative is an advocacy and operational programme, launched in 2013 by Europa Nostra and the EIB Institute, its founding partner.
-It aims at not only to identify the most threatened monuments and sites in Europe but also to launch a call for action.
+"The 7 Most Endangered" initiative is an advocacy and operational program, launched in 2013 by Europa Nostra and the EIB Institute, its founding partner.
+It aims at not only identifying the most threatened monuments and sites in Europe but also launching a call for action.
 The two institutions, together with associated partners, undertake the necessary efforts to assess the selected sites and to contribute to the development of realistic action plans, in close cooperation with national and local public and private entities.
 More specifically, financial experts provide analysis and advice on how funding could be obtained, for example, through European Union funds or, in appropriate cases, loans.
-The 14 European.